kimtuitoek/GroceryCoCheckout/README.md

 * `Observer listner` - I wanted to use the FileSystemWatcher class(which imolments the observer listener design pattern) from the System.IO package to watch for any changes to the prices and promotional prices defined in the excel files during runtime.
 This would ensure that all the prices and promotions defined in memory were the latest price definitions.

 ## Limitations
+* Time constraint limited the amount of features that could be implemented.
+* Cannot enforce the Data files to be formated correctly without breaking the functionality of the program.